manju3/docker-workspace/README.md

-# docker-workspace
+# vscode-dev-container
-Doker image for personal workspace
+Boilerplate for docker image and dev container